How Social Media Motivates and Demotivates

 You can use it to recharge

 And finally, it can help you keep going by distracting you.
 What did I just say?
 Yes, I just said that distractions are good for motivation.
-Don’t listen to people that tell you otherwise.
+Don’t listen to people who tell you otherwise.
 The reason is simple.
 We’re not machines.
-We all need to allow our brains to drift off topic occasionally so that our batteries can recharge.
+We all need to allow our brains to drift off-topic occasionally so that our batteries can recharge.

-In this way,research has shown, our mental stamina lasts a great deal longer.
-And that means that at the end of the day we’ll have gotten more done, will still have energy left to stay active in our private life and aren’t at a constant risk of burnout.
+In this way, research has shown, our mental stamina lasts a great deal longer.
+And that means that at the end of the day, we’ll have gotten more done, will still have energy left to stay active in our private lives, and won’t be at a constant risk of burnout.

 “Whenever you find yourself on the side of the majority it’s time to pause and reflect.”